About this course:

 Cancer Patients

 Cancer patients who develop VTE have an especially high risk of recurrence and bleeding complications.
 Cancer patients have a 15% VTE recurrence rate and should be treated until remission or for at least 6 months.
-The 2021 ACCP update recommends that, for patients with an acute VTE (cancer-associated thrombosis), an oral Xa inhibitor (e.g., apixaban [Eliquis], edoxaban [Savaysa], rivaroxaban [Xarelto]) should be initiated over LMWH for the treatment phases of therapy.
-Edoxaban (Savaysa) and rivaroxaban (Xarelto) have a higher risk for major GI bleeding than LMWH for patients with cancer-associated thrombosis and gastrointestinal malignancy.
-Therefore, apixaban (Eliquis) or LMWH is preferred for these patients (Stevens et al., 2021).
+The ACCP update recommends that for patients with an acute VTE (cancer-associated thrombosis), an oral Xa inhibitor (e.g., apixaban [Eliquis], edoxaban [Savaysa], rivaroxaban [Xarelto]) should be initiated over LMWH for the treatment phases of therapy.
+Edoxaban (Savaysa) and rivaroxaban (Xarelto) have a higher risk for major GI bleeding in patients with cancer-associated thrombosis and gastrointestinal malignancy, so apixaban (Eliquis) or LMWH is preferred for these patients (Stevens et al., 2022; Stevens et al., 2024).

 Unprovoked VTE

-If a patient has a score of 0-1, they are considered at low risk for VTE recurrence according to the HERDOO2 developers, and discontinuation of the anticoagulant medication could be considered.
-If a patient’s score is 2 or above, medication should be continued.
-The 2016 ACCP, the 2021 ACCP update, and 2019 ESC guidelines recommend treatment with a DOAC for patients without cancer instead of a VKA or ASA.
+If a patient has a score of 0–1, they are considered at low risk for VTE recurrence according to the HERDOO2 developers, and discontinuation of the anticoagulant medication could be considered.
+If a patient's score is 2 or above, medication should be continued.
+The 2022 ACCP and 2019 ESC guidelines recommend treatment with a DOAC for patients without cancer instead of a VKA or ASA.
 DOACs have equivalent effectiveness and a reduced risk of bleeding compared to VKAs and superior effectiveness compared to ASA.
-DOACs are typically more expensive than VKAs, and there is no evidence for their use for patients with significant renal impairment (CC < 30 mL/min), antiphospholipid syndrome, HIT, or a VTE in an unusual site (e.g., the splanchnic vein).
+DOACs are typically more expensive than VKAs, and there is no evidence for their use in patients with significant renal impairment (CC <30 mL/min), antiphospholipid syndrome, HIT, or a VTE in an unusual site (e.g., the splanchnic vein).
 For patients with unprovoked VTEs, offering extended-phase anticoagulation (i.e., 6 months or indefinite) is recommended.
-The 2021 ACCP update recommends extended-phase anticoagulation with a DOAC, or VKA, for patients who cannot receive a DOAC.
-A reduced dose of apixaban (Eliquis) or rivaroxaban (Xarelto) is recommended over full doses for extended-phase anticoagulation (Kearon et al., 2016; Konstantinides et al., 2019; Steven et al., 2021; Tritschler et al., 2018).
+The 2022 ACCP guidelines recommend extended-phase anticoagulation with a DOAC (or VKA for patients who cannot receive a DOAC).
+A reduced dose of apixaban (Eliquis) or rivaroxaban (Xarelto) is recommended over full doses for extended-phase anticoagulation (Konstantinides & Meyer, 2019; Stevens et al., 2022; Stevens et al., 2024; Tritschler et al., 2018).

 Pulmonary Embolism

-Systemic thrombolysis is currently the initial treatment of choice for patients with acute massive or high-risk PE (with hemodynamic compromise or instability such as a systolic blood pressure < 90), according to the 2016 ACCP, 2021 ACCP update, and 2019 ESC guidelines.
+Systemic thrombolysis is currently the initial treatment of choice for patients with acute massive or high-risk PE (with hemodynamic compromise or instability, such as a systolic blood pressure <90), according to the 2022 ACCP and 2019 ESC guidelines.
 This treatment carries an increased risk of major bleeding, including intracranial hemorrhage, and is not recommended for intermediate-risk patients.
 In a recent study, intravenous heparin combined with systemic thrombolysis reduced the risk of recurrent PE but increased the risk of major bleeding when compared with intravenous heparin alone.
-Therefore, this treatment is only recommended by the ASH for patients with life-threatening hemodynamic instability, especially pregnant patients with VTE (Bates et al., 2018; Kearon et al., 2016; Konstantinides et al., 2019; Steven et al., 2021; Tritschler et al., 2018).
+Therefore, this treatment is only recommended by the ASH for patients with life-threatening hemodynamic instability, especially for pregnant patients with VTE (Bates et al., 2018; Konstantinides & Meyer, 2019; Stevens et al., 2022; Stevens et al., 2024; Tritschler et al., 2018).

 Management of Complications